 We have

-Notice that all the tableaux pictured above have a repeated entry in one of their first two columns, hence are equal to zero by Lemma \ref{lem:relstableaux}.
+Notice that all the tableaux pictured above have a repeated entry in one of their columns, hence are equal to zero by Lemma \ref{lem:relstableaux}.
 This shows that $T=\hat{T}\in I_3^3(2,1)$.
-This example captures the main ingredient of our proof of Geramita's conjecture. \end{example}
+This example captures the main trick in our proof of Geramita's conjecture. \end{example}